Daisuke-Kanaizumi/q-special-functions/README.md

 Programs in this repository are made to calculate q-special functions and q-series with guaranteed accuracy.
 All q-special functions are computed by calculating infinite q-Pochhammer symbols and q-hypergeometric series with guaranteed accuaracy.

+Note: The function "complex_nbd" is defined in Heine.hpp.
+This works like "cintval" in INTLAB.

 If you use my programs in publications, please include the following reference.

 Daisuke Kanaizumi, Programs for q-special functions and q-series,